onnozweers/scripts/README.md

 emoji
 -----

-A script that replaces hexadecimal characters (like in `md5sum`) with emoji's for easier visual comparison.
+A script that replaces hexadecimal characters (like in `md5sum`) with emojis for easier visual comparison.

 hourglass
 ---------